 Natural gas is not an ‘ideal’ gas, so the Ideal Gas Law requires some adjustment.
 The adjustment is known as ‘compressibility’ (Z), and its value depends on the physical composition of the gas as well as the temperature and pressure it is measured at.
 The effect is particularly marked at low metering temperatures or high metering pressures.

-In the New Zealand gas industry, the generally accepted means of calculating compressibility is the American Gas Association Report no 8 (AGA8) methodology (see section 4.3 for more detail on American Gas Association publications).
-The simplest method provided by AGA8 is the ‘gross characterisation method’ which requires as inputs the carbon dioxide (CO2) and nitrogen (N2) concentrations and the Specific Gravity (SG) of the gas.
+In relation to meters at gas transmission receipt and delivery points, First gas recognises all methods referenced in NZS 5259 s 3.8.2.4 for calculating compressibility, including the most commonly used method in the New Zealand gas industry, the American Gas Association Report no 8 (AGA8) methodology (see section 4.3 below for more detail on American Gas Association publications).
+The simplest method provided by AGA8 is the ‘gross characterisation method’ which requires as inputs the Specific Gravity (SG) of the gas and the concentrations of carbon dioxide (CO2) and nitrogen (N2) in the gas.

 The calculation of billing quantities